BioPhoT Industry Challenge

 Organisation:Cellbox Labs

-We are seeking innovative, non-contact wireless patient monitoring solutions specifically designed for nursing home environments.
-The primary focus of these solutions should be the accurate and continuous measurement of heart rate and respiratory rate.
-The overarching goal is to leverage these vital sign measurements for the improved management of chronic conditions prevalent in nursing home residents, particularly Heart Failure and Chronic Obstructive Pulmonary Disease.
+We are looking for innovative, contactless, wireless patient monitoring solutions specifically designed for care environments (e.g. nursing homes).
+The main focus of these solutions should be contactless for accurate and continuous measurement of heart rate and respiratory rate.
+The ultimate goal is to use data from these vital signs to improve the management of chronic diseases that are common in care home residents - especially heart failure and chronic obstructive pulmonary disease.

 Organisation: German multi-national corporation